rskwiat/TECH-3620-01-FA2020/discussionBoard/readme.md

 ### Week 1 - Getting Started with React Native <a name="Week1"></a>
 ---
 ### Week 2 - Soundboard App (1 of 2) <a name="Week2"></a>

+- What other features can we add to the soundboard application?
+Take a look through Expo's documenation
 ### Week 3 - Soundboard App (2 of 2) <a name="Week3"></a>
 ---
 ### Week 4 - Weather App (1 of 3) <a name="Week4"></a>